yogsototh/yblog/multi/blog/Rational-Web-Framework-Choice.md

 For the result I initialized the table with my own needs.

-And I am quite happy it confirms that I should continue to use my actual preferred web framework.
+And I am quite happy it confirms my current choice.
-I sware I didn't given it any bonus point.
+I sware I didn't given yesod any bonus point.
 I tried to be the most objective and factual as possible.

 Now, it is up to you to enter your preferences.